 Four years ago we launched our “State Guide to Assisted Living Records and Reports,” the first thorough evaluation of the accessibility and openness of assisted living records across the United States.
-We are excited to announce that we recently updated our State Guide to Assisted Living Records and Reports so that we can continue to provide you with the most relevant information in your search for quality senior living.

 It can be hard for families to find reliable information about the background and licensing of potential assisted living communities, because assisted living communities are regulated by the state, as opposed to nursing homes, which are regulated at both the state and federal levels.
 Fortunately, A Place for Mom is deeply familiar with each state’s level of transparency as we are vigilantly researching the backgrounds of our providers.

 Our Regulatory Licensing Team conducts an ongoing review of the communities in our network (and those who have applied to join our network) to ensure they are appropriately licensed and there have not been any gross violations in recent history.

 We looked at all 50 states, plus Washington, D.C., to assess the accessibility of information to consumers on more than 12 separate objective criteria.

 We evaluated the ease of finding records and reports by examining:

 We then applied a scoring rubric to each data point, evaluating each state, issuing a score and then comparing the states against one another.